CoderJoe82/unrpg/README.md

 Hello!
 This is just my personal side project.
 I'm doing it to help me learn python, and also consider game design concepts that I like and how to implement them over time.
 It will be a long, bigger project than I've ever worked on when it's done.
 I'm hoping it ends up a great learning experience as well as just have some fun.

+V-0.0.4
+---
+-Added a constants.py file to house everything that will be referenced from to create and run things.
+-Finished up and refactored my character_creation.py file's current code.
+-Added a character_classes.py file to hold all the information on character classes.

 V-0.0.3
 ---
 -Added a CharacterClass and CharacterRace class to help make character creation smoother.